Bee Gees Way

 Upon migrating to Australia with their family in 1958, Barry, Maurice and Robin settled on the peninsula, where they attended Humpybong State School and in their spare time wrote and played music, fished for tiger sharks and played arcade games on the Redcliffe Jetty.
 It was a carefree, bare-footed childhood that none of them ever forgot and which, decades later Barry wrote a poignant piece of prose summing up.

 "I have changed, the child inside me has not.
 I'm still here on Redcliffe Beach.
 I'm still fishing for the tiger shark on a pier long swept away by time and tide.
 I can still see the pie cart, the Saturday night dance, and the speedway, and first love.
 I remember visibly my childhood days here and I will dwell on my Redcliffe for as long as I live."
 (Excerpt from a recollection by Barry Gibb, which can be viewed in the Redcliffe Museum).

-During their time at Redcliffe the boys moved houses several times and two cottages known to have been rented by their family also still stand: 12 Fifth Avenue, Scarborough and one which was damaged by a fire in 2013 at 4 Tramore St Margate.
-A resident of the street recalled that a number of years back when the twins were alive, one day a limousine pulled up on the street and the 3 brothers jumped out and took pics of their old house.
+During their time at Redcliffe, the boys moved houses several times and two cottages known to have been rented by their family also still stand: 12 Fifth Avenue, Scarborough and one which was damaged by a fire in 2013 at 4 Tramore Street, Margate.
+A resident of the street recalled that a number of years back when the twins were alive, one day a limousine pulled up on the street and the 3 brothers jumped out and took photos of their former house.

-A stint living at Cribb Island also occurred during those years before they moved south and, ironically on the day in 1966 that their first chart-topping single Specks and Specks hit no 1, they landed in England to further their career and never returned, thus closing the Australian chapter of their lives.
+A stint living at Cribb Island also occurred during those years before they moved south and, ironically on the day in 1966 that their first chart-topping single Spicks and Specks hit number 1, they landed in England to further their career and never returned, thus closing the Australian chapter of their lives.